This post contains affiliate links.

 You need the Vitamin C to prevent oxidation which can cause kidney stones.

-I read that that you need three times as much vitamin C! 😮
+I read that that you need just as much vitamin C as NAC! 😮

 How To Know If NAC Is Working